ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Bismuth Tonic</b></td>
 			<td><details>
 				<summary>Gain resistance when hit by one enemy type... <i>BUT gain weakness to the others.</i></summary>
-					On being hit by one type of enemy: take 12.5% less damage from subsequent attacks from that type, but 20% more damage from all other types.
-Wears off after 10 seconds.
+				<small>On being hit by one type of enemy: take 12.5% less damage from subsequent attacks from that type, but 20% more damage from all other types.
+Wears off after 10 seconds.</small>
 			</details></td>
 			<td><ul>
 			</ul></td>